Amazon Experience Centers will showcase Alexa in the ultimate smart homes

 News first emerged that Amazon and Lennar were working together on smart home experiences last summer, while reports surfaced last month that Shea Homes, which builds retirement communities in Northern California, was installing Amazon Dot speakers into ceilings in new buildings.

-With the likes of Google, Apple, and Amazon all pushing to infiltrate the home with their connected wares, we can likely see similar partnerships between technology companies and real estate firms in the future.
+With the likes of Google, Apple, and Amazon all pushing to infiltrate the home with their connected wares, we can expect to see similar partnerships between technology companies and real estate firms in the future.
 For now, Amazon appears to be taking the lead.